FREE Account Opening + No Clearing Fees

 What is an Option Chain?

-An Option Chain Chart is a listing of Call and Put Options available for an underlying for a specific expiration period.
-The listing includes information on premium, volume, Open Interest etc., for different strike prices.
+An option chain chart is a listing of the call and put options available for an underlying asset for a specific expiration period.
+The listing contains information about premium, volume, open interest, etc. for different strike prices.

-Let's first see how an Option Chain looks like and understand the various data available in it.
-NSE provides you with Option chain charts for all trading Options.
-Here's what you need to do find the desired Option Chain:
+Let's first look at what an option chain looks like and what data it contains.
+The NSE provides you with option chain charts for all trading options.
+So you need to find the option chain you want:

-4. The Chart is divided into Call and Put Options.
-On the left side, we have data for Call Options and Put Options on the right side.
+5. The chart is divided into call and put options.
+On the left side, there is data for call options, and on the right side for put options.

-5. At the center of the chart, we have various strike prices.
+6. At the centre of the chart, we have various strike prices

-6. On both sides of the strike prices, we have various data like OI, Chng in OI, Volume, IV, LTP, Net Chng, Bid Qty, Bid Price, Ask Price and Ask Qty.
+7. On both sides of the strike prices we have different data such as OI, Chng in OI, Volume, IV, LTP, Net Chng, Bid Qty, Bid Price, Ask Price, and Ask Qty

-7. We also see a part of data on both sides are highlighted in the pinkish shade and the rest is in white.
+8. We also see that part of the data on both sides is highlighted in a light hue of yellow and the rest in white.
+The highlighted part is ITM options, while the non-highlighted part is the OTM options.

 Understanding an Option Chain